Best Health Insurance in Maryland (2026)

 Best Health Insurance in Maryland by Category

-Health insurance costs in Maryland vary depending on age, plan type, and metal tier, with Silver plans ranging from $293 to $1,400 per month across different demographics.
-To help residents make informed decisions, we compared premiums, deductibles, and out-of-pocket maximums by age group and plan type.
-This breakdown highlights which insurers offer the best value for HMO and PPO coverage at each stage of life, making it easier to identify plans that balance affordability, network access, and predictable healthcare costs.
+Maryland health insurance costs vary by age, plan type and metal tier.
+Silver plans range from $293 to $1,400 monthly across different demographics.
+We compared premiums, deductibles and out-of-pocket maximums by age group and plan type.
+This shows which insurers have the best value for HMO and PPO coverage at each stage of life.
+Find plans that balance affordability, network access and predictable healthcare costs.

 By Age: